nextstrain/nextstrain.org/docs/infrastructure.md

 ### Rolling back deployments

-Normal heroku deployments, which require TravisCI to pass and are subsequently built on Heroku, can take upwards of 10 minutes.
+Normal Heroku deployments, which require our GitHub Actions CI tests to pass and are subsequently built on Heroku, can take upwards of 10 minutes.
-Heroku allows us to immediately return to a previous version using `heroku rollback --app=nextstrain-server vX`, where X is the version number (available via the heroku dashboard).
+Heroku allows us to immediately return to a previous version using rollbacks.
+Rollbacks can be performed via the Heroku dashboard or with `heroku rollback --app=nextstrain-server vX`, where _X_ is the version number (available via `heroku releases --app=nextstrain-server`).

 ## AWS